Traditional Irish Name

-Ballyengland is a c.15th century tower house, and a traditional stronghold of the England family.
+Ballyengland is a c.15th-century tower house.
+It was a traditional stronghold of the England family.

-Interesting architectural features: there is a perfect straight staircase rising up the south and east walls.
-It has wooden floors, the top floor is under a wicker vault.
+There is a perfect straight staircase rising up the south and east walls.
+It has wooden floors, another interesting feature is the top floor, which is under a wicker vault.

 It stands on a crag (steep rock), about 20 feet high, with outworks to the south.1